-Matters regarding individual Directors' monthly compensa-The Representative Directors later report to the tion are entrusted from the Board of Directors to the Compensation Committee on the actual monthly compen-Representative Director on the condition that they will be sation and bonus payments made to individual Directors decided by the voluntary Compensation Committee, to make sure that those correspond to the Compensation majority of whose members are Independent Outside Committee's approval.
-Directors.
-Subject to the approval of a general meeting of For stock compensation for Directors, the number of shareholders on the total amount of Directors' Bonus, the shares to be allocated to individual persons is determined Board of Directors entrusts matters regarding individual by the resolution of the Board of Directors, taking into Directors' bonuses to the Representative Directors on the account the deliberation and recommendation of the condition that they will be decided by the voluntary Voluntary Compensation Committee.
-Compensation for Compensation Committee.
-Audit & Supervisory Board Members is determined through consultation among them.
+Matters regarding individual Directors' monthly compensation are entrusted from the Board of Directors to the Representative Director on the condition that they will be decided by the voluntary Compensation Committee, majority of whose members are Independent Outside Directors.
+Subject to the approval of a general meeting of shareholders on the total amount of Directors' Bonus, the Board of Directors entrusts matters regarding individual Directors' bonuses to the Representative Directors on the condition that they will be decided by the voluntary Compensation Committee.